-Was That A Bird, Or A Plane … Or A UFO In ‘The Walking Dead’?
+Was That A Bird, Or A Plane — Or A UFO In ‘The Walking Dead’?

 SPOILER ALERT: This article contains information about Episode 10 (entitled “New Best Friends”) of AMC’s The Walking Dead Season 7.
 Please proceed with caution if you wish to avoid spoilers.

 Episode 10 of The Walking Dead Season 7 saw Rick Grimes (Andrew Lincoln) nearly lose his life to the new group that lives in a huge junkyard.
 The group’s apparent leader, Jadis (Pollyanna McIntosh), took Rick up to the top of their junkyard world, showing him the extent of their location, before pushing him down into a pit containing a walker that had his brain protected with a steel mask and his body covered in spikes.
-Rick had to overcome this deadly walker and claw his way back out of the pit to prove his worth to Jadis’ group before they could come to an agreement in regard to the all out war brewing between Rick’s group at Alexandria and Negan’s Saviors.
+Rick had to overcome this deadly walker and claw his way back out of the pit to prove his worth to Jadis’ group before they could come to an agreement in regard to the all-out war brewing between Rick’s group at Alexandria and Negan’s Saviors.

-But, it was something else that some eagle-eyed viewers spotted that has now gotten fans talking according to Bloody Disgusting.
+But, it was something else that some eagle-eyed viewers spotted that has fans talking, according to Bloody Disgusting.
 When Rick was standing atop the junk yard after his battle with the walker, many fans were commenting on the quality of the green screen used or the fact that even though Rick’s group has been in this area for a while now they had never noticed a junkyard of that size, but some fans, like Angel Luis, noticed something else.
-Something strange and, potentially, UFO-shaped.
+Something strange, and potentially, UFO-shaped.

 In the clip below, while the focus of the shot is Rick’s face, on the right hand side of the screen, something that looks like a UFO can be seen shooting across the screen.
 Along with the appearance of what looks like a black UFO, there are also three more white objects that move across the junkyard landscape.
 But, it is the object in the sky that has gotten fans speculating.